The Bankrate promise

 How much to expect from the insurance company

-Once the adjuster creates an estimate for each claim category, the insurance company subtracts the policy deductible from the amount the insured receives.
-Keep in mind there may be two separate deductibles for dwelling and personal property claims.
-Some policies also cover living expenses such as hotels and meals if the home is uninhabitable.
+Once a claims adjuster creates an estimate for each claim category, the insurance company subtracts your policy deductible from the amount you receive.
+Many homeowners insurance policies also cover some living expenses, such as hotels, up to certain limits if your home is uninhabitable while the damage is repaired.

 How to prevent tree damage

-- Be on the lookout for dead trees, which can be identified by a year-round lack of leaves or hollow trunks.
+- Check for signs your trees are dead or dying (not on Healthline) by observing a year-round lack of leaves or hollow trunks.

-- Pay extra attention to trees that overhang your roof, driveway or power lines.
+- Pay extra attention to trees that hang over your roof, driveway or power lines.

 Frequently asked questions